SouthFrank/Full_Stack_Open/part0/diagrams.md

     server-->>browser: Responds with status code 201 created.
 No further HTTP requests sent. deactivate server

-    Note right of browser: JavaScript and event handler used to create new note, re-render page, and send new page to server.
+    Note right of browser: The browser uses JavaScript and an event handler to create a new note, re-render the page, and send the new page to server.

 ```